What to Do at Disney World Over Easter Weekend: Parades, Treats, and Bunny Magic

 • Fun seasonal characters, including Mr. and Mrs. Easter Bunny

-• Occasionally, some rare characters join in the fun too!
+• Occasionally, some rare characters joining in the fun

 Mr. and Mrs. Bunny 2023

-You can find them at the Liberty Square Gazebo in Magic Kingdom, near the Liberty Tree Tavern.
-This adorable springtime duo is decked out in their best Easter attire and is available for photos and autographs.
+You can usually find them at the Liberty Square Gazebo in Magic Kingdom, near Liberty Tree Tavern.
+This adorable springtime duo is dressed in their best Easter attire and makes for the sweetest seasonal photo opportunity.
+The setting in Liberty Square feels classic and charming, which makes the whole experience even more special.

 EPCOT Egg Hunt